 To accomplish its orchestration tasks, Diego relies on three main components:

-Before discussing these Diego components, it’s important to understand tasks and Long-Running Processes (LRPs), as these concepts are fundamental to how Cloud Foundry runs applications.
+Before discussing these Diego components, it’s important to understand tasks and Long-Running Processes (LRPs), as these concepts are fundamental to how Pivotal Platform runs applications.

-Pivotal Cloud Foundry translates incoming application-specific requests and processes into generic, abstracted tasks or Long-Running Processes (LRPs).
-This abstraction lets PCF forward all requests and processes to Diego so that it can schedule and assign them to host VMs known as cells for execution.
+Pivotal Application Service translates incoming application-specific requests and processes into generic, abstracted tasks or Long-Running Processes (LRPs).
+This abstraction lets PAS forward all requests and processes to Diego so that it can schedule and assign them to host VMs known as cells for execution.

 Tasks are one-off processes—that is, tasks are inherently terminating and provide a success/failure response.
 A task could be a database migration, or an initial service setup (for example, staging tasks for getting an application up and running).
 Containers running tasks are destroyed once the task is complete.